-Laser scientists win Nobel physics prize for tools made of light
+Physics Nobel for laser pioneers includes first woman in 55 years

 ($1 = 9.0113 Swedish crowns)

-Reporting by Niklas Pollard and Simon Johnson; additional reporting by Esha Vaish, Daniel Dickson and Helena Soderpalm, Editing by William Maclean, Jon Boyle and Andrew Heavens
+Reporting by Niklas Pollard and Simon Johnson; Additional reporting by Brendan O'Brien, Esha Vaish, Daniel Dickson, Helena Soderpalm and Kate Kelland; Editing by William Maclean, Jon Boyle and Andrew Heavens